Who does the Coastal Duck Derby benefit?

 Anyone!
 However, you must be at least 18 years old to adopt a duck.

-Coastal Horizons Center board members and employees, their immediate family members, and principals from sponsoring entities, are not eligible to win any prizes from this event.
-CHC board members and employees can form fundraising teams to sell ducks but are not eligible to win any of the Coastal Duck Derby prizes on race day.
+Coastal Horizons Center board members, their immediate family members, and principals from sponsoring entities, are not eligible to win any prizes from this event.
+CHC board members can form fundraising teams to sell ducks but are not eligible to win any of the Coastal Duck Derby prizes on race day.

 Once I adopt a duck, do I get to keep it?